ºÚÁϳԹÏ

 • Store tools, chemicals and equipment in locked sheds.

-• Make silos inaccessible.
+• Make silos inaccessible to children.

 • Lock up firearms in a safe and store ammunition separately.